Brysondickerso/bryson-s_portfolio/README.md

    - **Comprehensive Reporting**: Exportable reports to help stakeholders track certification statuses and workforce compliance across regions.

+## SQL Queries Used in the Project

 You can view the SQL queries used in this project in the [demographic_query file](demographic_query).

 **Image Previews**: